-Priority 3: Children living inside the catchment area who will have an older sibling of compulsory school age (11 -16) at the school on the day they are due to start there.
+Priority 3: Children living inside the catchment area who will have an older sibling of compulsory school age (5-11) at the school on the day they are due to start there.

-Priority 4: Children of staff members who have been continuously employed at (School name), on a permanent contract, for at least two years at the time of application.
+Priority 4: Children of staff members who have been continuously employed at Castlefields Primary School, on a permanent contract, for at least two years at the time of application.